Did you know that you could be wearing something that is harmful to your health? Are you using toxic laundry detergent?

 Please pin this image to share with others

 As someone who has Multiple Chemical Sensitivity (MCS), some of the first things I noticed a sensitivity to were cleaning chemicals and laundry detergent.
 I can literally be in a crowd of people and walk past someone who I smell as “toxic”.
 Either they use a particular brand of laundry detergent, or they use dryer sheets.

 I can go to someone’s house and can tell if they use “toxic laundry detergent”.
 Laundry chemicals are so bad that I can smell them lingering on our furniture days after company has left our home.

-If those chemical smells are so strong and last so long, you have to wonder what it is doing to the person who’s wearing the clothing.
+If those chemical smells are so strong and last so long, you have to wonder what it is doing to the person who’s wearing the clothing every day.

 VOCs in Toxic Laundry Detergent and Dryer Sheets

-According to Natural Home & Garden, “Researchers have found that dryer vents can emit more than 25 volatile organic compounds (VOCs) when scented laundry detergent and dryer sheets are used, including seven VOCs classified as hazardous air pollutants…Also, fabric softeners are designed to stay in clothes and not fully rinse out, which means lingering chemicals come into contact with skin.”
+According to Mother Earth Living, “researchers have found that dryer vents can emit more than 25 volatile organic compounds (VOCs) when scented laundry detergent and dryer sheets are used, including seven VOCs classified as hazardous air pollutants…Also, fabric softeners are designed to stay in clothes and not fully rinse out, which means lingering chemicals come into contact with skin.”

 Dr. Mercola has written quite a bit of information on toxic laundry.
 He says, “most laundry detergents contain a potentially toxic stew of chemicals that can leave residues behind on your clothing… and can be absorbed by your skin or released into the air you breathe.”